-IMPORTANT: Zebra strongly recommends the use of Zebra-brand supplies for continuous high-quality printing.
+NOTE: Zebra strongly recommends the use of Zebra-brand supplies for continuous high-quality printing.
 A wide range of paper, polypropylene, polyester, and vinyl stock has been specifically engineered to enhance the printing capabilities of the printer and prevent premature printhead wear.
-To purchase supplies, go to zebra.com/supplies.
+To purchase supplies, go to zebra.com/howtobuy.

-- Standard media-Most standard (non-continuous) media uses an adhesive backing that sticks individual labels or a continuous length of labels to a liner. - Continuous roll media-Most continuous roll media is direct thermal media (similar to FAX paper) and is used for receipt or ticket style printing. - Tag stock-Tags are usually made from heavy paper (up to 0.0075in./0.19mm thick).
+- Standard media-Most standard (non-continuous) media uses an adhesive backing that sticks individual labels or a continuous length of labels to a liner. - Continuous roll media-Most continuous roll media is direct thermal media (similar to FAX paper) and is used for receipt or ticket style printing. - Linerless media-Linerless labels have an adhesive backing, but they are wound onto a core without a liner.
+The media typically is perforated and may have black marks on the bottom surface of the media to indicate label separations.
+The top surface of linerless media labels has a special coating that keeps the labels from sticking to each other.
+The printer must be equipped with a special Linerless option to be able to use linerless media to keep the media from sticking to the printer. - Tag stock-Tags are usually made from heavy paper (up to 0.0075in./0.19mm thick).
 Tag stock does not have adhesive or a liner, and it is typically perforated between tags.

-For more information on basic media types, see the table below.
+The table below provides more information on basic media types.

-The printer typically uses roll media, but you can use fanfold or other continuous media too.
+The printer typically uses roll media, but you can use fan-fold or other continuous media too.
 Use the correct media for the type of printing you require.
 You must use direct thermal media.
+When printing without a ribbon, you must use direct thermal media.
+When using ribbon, you must use thermal transfer media.